svbygoibear/hermes-crypto-core/README.md

 This project is fueled by `gin` and `Go` to keep things going, all whilst currently exposing 2 main domains

 ## A Deep Dive
-This `README.md` is only the entry point to getting started with this project but it does not give you the full insight into some of the decisions made NOR about any upcoming work that has been prioritised.
+This `README.md` is only the entry point to getting started with this project but it does not give you the full insight into some of the decisions made *nor* about any upcoming work that has been prioritised.
 If you want to dive into that info, please check out:

 -   [Coming Improvements](./docs/improvements.md): This project may "work" but it can always be improved!
 Have a look at upcoming enhancements and improvements.
 -   [Technical Decisions](./docs/choices.md): This is a "demo" project, thus some decisions were made which is different to when you host a full `prod` application.
 This is as close as can be in limited time, but this document explains some of those differences.